levimoore/Flask-Ember-GAE/README.md

 ###Update Ember Application

-On line 8 of the app.js file fill out the port number assigned to you by the Google App Engine Launcher
+On line 8, 80, and 101 of the app.js file fill out the port number assigned to you by the Google App Engine Launcher

 	  host: 'http://localhost:<add the port assigned you by GoogleAppEngineLauncher here>'